Snowball (Animal Farm): In adaptations and pop culture

 In the 1999 live-action film adaptation, he is shown escaping the dogs and surviving, though Napoleon declares him banished under pain of death.
 This live-action adaptation portrays the character more accurately to the book, including his survival.

-In the film American Psycho, Patrick Bateman's girlfriend introduces him to a pig she received as a present called Snowball.

 When the novel Animal Farm was adapted for the screen in the 1950s, the CIA investors were greatly concerned that Snowball was presented too sympathetically in early script treatments and that Batchelor's script implied Snowball was "intelligent, dynamic, courageous".
 A memo declared that Snowball must be presented as a "fanatic intellectual whose plans if carried through would have led to disaster no less complete than under Napoleon."
 De Rochemont subsequently implemented these changes.
 The film, unlike the book, shows him being killed by the dogs, likely due to related pressure.
 Snowball's death mirrors the assassination of Leon Trotsky.

-The parody sequel novel Snowball's Chance depicts Snowball's return to the farm following Napoleon's death, and portrays him as having become a capitalist whose leadership mirrors the United States instead of Soviet Russia, culminating in him declaring war on a community of fanatical woodland animals after they destroy twin windmills built under his rule.

 In the 2020 action horror film The Hunt, the characters allude to Animal Farm, with the main antagonist referring to the main protagonist as Snowball.

-The 2025 animated film adaptation of Animal Farm features a female Snowball, voiced by Laverne Cox.